 While they must have won in multiple instances but in 2008, Mr. Market was on a revenge spree – revenge that no one would ever forget.

 Stocks lost its value leave aside derivatives.
 Remember, you should never speculate or copy others as you don’t know what would be in store for you.

 Investment in market needs time.
-You need to spend time to read, understand and act.
+You need to spend time reading, understanding and acting.

 You need to spend time understanding your portfolio, the impact of events on your portfolio and its instruments.

 People who invest and occasionally monitor their portfolio, many of them haven’t returned to the market yet.
 Thus, remember it’s your money, and you need to manage it.